You probably work too hard. You probably work too hard and you also think you are not working hard enough.

 I mean neglect of your mental and physical upkeep at the price of more time in the office, client seen per day, pages written, hours practiced, or whatever else you do with your time to meet your goals.

 Examples of collateral damage to our mental and physical health when we do not make time to plan and reenergize are many, especially in knowledge work.
 Though what work is not “knowledge work” these days?
+The athlete needs mental as well as physical rest like a mathematician.

 A recent example is found in an influential and well-respected piece recently published in the New York Times about a Silicon Valley lawyer whose lifestyle of overworking led to drug abuse and ultimately, overdose and death.
 It is but one example of the potential damage our go-go-go society can have on people.